 20 June 2013

 Lieutenant-General Simon Mayall, Senior Adviser Middle East, Ministry of Defence, discussed the intellectual and cultural context of military strategy and warfare.
-The concluding lecture in the 'Promise of Freedom' salon series served as a reminder that no aspect of the life of a society can be studied in isolation: the arts and the humanities flourished during this period first under the shadow of the cold war, and at the turn of the millennium the conflicts in the middle east became an inescapable part of the public debate in British and American culture.
+The lecture served as a reminder that no aspect of the life of a society can be studied in isolation: the arts and the humanities flourished during this period first under the shadow of the cold war, and at the turn of the millennium the conflicts in the middle east became an inescapable part of the public debate in British and American culture.

 23 May 2013

 Dame Harriet Walter delivered a talk on changing attitudes towards women, and the evolution in the understanding of women's theatrical roles, in the history of the drama in Britain during recent decades.
 While omen first appeared on stage as actors in the theatres of restoration London in the 1660s, it was only in the late twentieth century that womankind really came into her own in the history of drama.

 World Premiere of three choral works composed by Sir John Tavener and commissioned by the Legatum Institute.
 Tavener's choice of three works by the early 17th century poet George Herbert were set to music, taking the audience back to an earlier chapter in the transatlantic story - the time when religious and political radicals fled the Church and State establishment of England in order to embrace the freedom promised in the new American colonies.

 Sandy Nairne, Director of the National Portrait Gallery, discussed the changing face of royal portraiture and how the iconography of the Queen as portrayed in the immense variety of portraits that have been painted of her since 1953 has reflected the changing relationship between the Sovereign and her subjects.

 |"Where Are We Now?"
 Are the Arts of Any Use |